Sak Yant Chiang Mai – Traditional Buddhist Tattoo

 A Buddhist temple is a place of worship, women visiting a Buddhist Temple should dress modestly.
 Women’s chest, back and shoulders should be covered and legs covered to below the knee, skimpy clothing is a sign of disrespect.

 The script of your Sak Yant tattoo will depend on the region you visit.
-When getting a Sak Yant in Chiang Mai the script should be that of the Lanna people of Northern Thailand.
+When getting a Sak Yant Chiang Mai the script should be that of the Lanna people of Northern Thailand.

 For those are looking for Buddhist tattoo ideas, the ancient Lanna script Sak Yant tattoo, one of the most authentic and traditional experiences can be found by taking a Lanna Sakyant tour in Chiang Mai.

 Lanna Sakyant Tours